Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/getting-started-with-adobe-experience-platform/rules-and-xdm-events.md

   * Click `Save & Build for Development`.

 {% hint style="info" %}
-The rules configured in Adobe Experience Launch for mobile properties are executed on the client-side mobile application by the AEP Rules Engine extension.
+The rules configured in Adobe Experience Platform Launch for mobile properties are executed on the client-side mobile application by the AEP Rules Engine extension.
 {% endhint %}

 ### Test with the sample application